jprknight/Office365FiddlerExtension/README.md

 # Current Release Information
 Version 1.0.63 addresses performance concerns when running in 'live trace' mode.
 Minimal features in the extension now run in this mode.
 Load a SAZ archive into Fiddler to see all functionality.

-# EXOFiddlerExtension
+# Purpose
-The Exchange Online Fiddler Extension
+The Exchange Online Fiddler Extension is an Outlook / Office 365 / Exchange / Exchange Online centric parser for Fiddler traces captured while reproducing issues.
+It can be used with Outlook or other Office 365 applications, since Fiddler can decrypt HTTPS traffic and record the session data for review and troubleshooting.

-This inspector is intended to help with troubleshooting issues with Outlook and Office 365 / Exchange Online.
-With Fiddler installed, install this extension to alter the standard Fiddler UI:
+The extension to alters the standard Fiddler UI:

 * Add column 'Elapsed Time'.
 * Add column 'Response Server'.